-CIOOS has developed a CIOOS Metadata Profile modified from the ISO 19115-2:2019 and ISO 19157:2013.
+CIOOS has developed a metadata profile modified from ISO 19115-2:2019 and ISO 19157:2013, which all ocean data in CIOOS Atlantic must follow.
 These standards were selected to ensure interoperability with the national and international ocean data community, including the Global Ocean Observing System (GOOS).
-This profile includes required, recommended, and optional fields that provide users with basic understanding of that resource.
+This profile includes required, recommended, and optional fields that provide users with a basic understanding of the dataset.

-Metadata may be harvested from contributors via CKAN or ERRDAP remote servers.
+Metadata may be hosted on CIOOS Atlantic servers, or harvested from remote servers.

 An important goal of CIOOS is to promote open access and reuse of ocean data.
-As such, CIOOS accepts only non-sensitive open marine data.
-The CIOOS Data Policy will supply additional details, and will be released once it is complete.
+As such, CIOOS accepts only non-sensitive open (or soon-to-be-open) marine data that follow the FAIR, CARE, and OCAP data principles.

 - Findable: Data and supplementary materials have sufficiently rich metadata and a unique and persistent identifier.